Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 Next check the ```[Virtual Machine Name].VMX``` ```C:\Users\Admin1\Documents\Virtual Machines\Win10 22H2 x32\Win10 22H2 x32.vmx``` has the line entry: ```guestOS = "windows9"```
 This is set when VMware can detect the operating system.
-When it can't, it will ask you to specify which version of Windows to install, so its crucial you slect the correct bitness of Windows.
+When it can't, it will ask you to specify which version of Windows to install, so its crucial you select the correct bitness of Windows.

 The Windows OS's can found [here](https://developer.broadcom.com/xapis/vsphere-web-services-api/latest/vim.vm.GuestOsDescriptor.GuestOsIdentifier.html)